nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/administering-your-project/naming-conventions.md

 ### Workflow

 When automation chains are steps of a workflow, a good idea is to prefix them with a number so that they are displayed in the same order they will be triggered.
-Example with a workflow on the life cycle [Draft <--> Validation --> Validated ]:
+Example with a workflow on the lifecycle [Draft <--> Validation --> Validated ]:

 *   _CM-01-UI-SendToValidation_
 *   _CM-02-UI-SendToValidated_